Aliases for PTGS1 Gene

 GeneCards Summary for PTGS1 Gene

 PTGS1 (Prostaglandin-Endoperoxide Synthase 1) is a Protein Coding gene.
-Diseases associated with PTGS1 include Chronic Cystitis and Urticaria.
-Among its related pathways are HETE and HPETE biosynthesis and metabolism and Metabolism.
+Diseases associated with PTGS1 include Chronic Cystitis and Gastric Ulcer.
+Among its related pathways are Metabolism and Regulation of lipolysis in adipocytes.
 GO annotations related to this gene include heme binding and dioxygenase activity.
 An important paralog of this gene is PTGS2.

 UniProtKB/Swiss-Prot for PTGS1 Gene

 Converts arachidonate to prostaglandin H2 (PGH2), a committed step in prostanoid synthesis.
 Involved in the constitutive production of prostanoids in particular in the stomach and platelets.
 In gastric epithelial cells, it is a key step in the generation of prostaglandins, such as prostaglandin E2 (PGE2), which plays an important role in cytoprotection.
 In platelets, it is involved in the generation of thromboxane A2 (TXA2), which promotes platelet activation and aggregation, vasoconstriction and proliferation of vascular smooth muscle cells.

 Cyclooxygenase (also known as COX, Prostaglandin-endoperoxide synthase, Prostaglandin G/H synthase) is expressed in cells in three isoforms.
 COX-1 (constitutive) and COX-2 (inducible) isoforms catalyze the rate-limiting step of prostaglandin production.